datastax/labs/dse-k8s-operator/README.md

    for client-to-node and internode encryption.

 # Changelog

+## v0.9.0

+* The operator can work with OSS Apache Cassandra.

 ## v0.4.1
 * KO-190 Fix bug introduced in v0.4.0 that prevented scaling up or deleting